Simple Weeknight Ricotta Stuffed Shells

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

 Coming up with satisfying meals in a hurry during busy weeknights can be tough.
 Simple Classic Shells and Cheese is always an easy choice.
-Just add some crusty bread for dipping and you have one gorgeous meal that everyone in the family will enjoy!
+Just add some crusty bread for dipping, and you have one gorgeous meal that everyone in the family will enjoy!

-These simple baked Italian stuffed shells will do the trick!
-Ricotta cheese and mozzarella are mixed together and then stuffed into cooked pasta shells.
-A light tomato sauce is then poured over the top and the dish is baked until hot and bubbly.
+A light tomato sauce is then poured over the top, and the dish is baked until hot and bubbly.
 This easy dinner can be on your table in under an hour, making it perfect for a busy weeknight.

 Other Filling ideas for Baked Shells